pitivi/pitivi/docs/HACKING.md

 To fix a task, it's best to get in touch with us on our IRC channel `#pitivi` on Freenode, to see if it's still meaningful, then if all is well:

 1. Assign the task to yourself in Phabricator.
-2. Create a new branch with a meaningful name.
+2. Create a new branch with a relevant name.
 Make sure to set its [remote-tracking branch](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches/), as it determines the default commit range to attach.
 For example, if you're going to work on task [T7674](https://phabricator.freedesktop.org/T7674/), the branch could be called T7674-import-img or
 T7674-fix-import, i.e. `git checkout -b T7674-import-img origin/master`.
 3. Once you have made your changes, you need to create a commit.
 Follow the [GNOME guidelines](https://wiki.gnome.org/Newcomers/CodeContributionWorkflow#Commit_guidelines)